Cynthia Lawson

 Cynthia Lawson Jaramillo is a digital artist, educator, and technologist.
 She is Associate Provost for Distributed & Global Education & Associate Professor of Integrated Design in the School of Design Strategies at The New School, and is co-founder and Director of DEED: Development Through Empowerment, Entrepreneurship, and Design.
-Prior to her current position at The New School, she served at the Director of Integrated Design Curriculum, the Associate Chair in the Department of Core Studies, and the Associate Director of Integrated Design.
+Prior to her current position at The New School, she served at the Director of Integrated Design Curriculum, the Associate Chair in the Department of Core Studies, and the associate director of Integrated Design.

 She earned her Bachelor of Science degree in Electrical Engineering at the Universidad de Los Andes in 1997.
 In 2001 she earned a Master of Professional Studies in Interactive Telecommunications (ITP) at New York University.

 She has academic experience at Long Island University, Kanazawa International Design Institute, Escuela de Diseno Alto de Chavon, Columbia University, and New York University.
 As a consultant she has worked with international organizations such as CARE and the World Bank.

 Cynthia Lawson Jaramillo was born in Guatemala and lived in Iran, United States, Colombia, Argentina, and France.
+She is the daughter of expats.
 She speaks English, Spanish, and French.